 By Melanie Pollard

-When looking for a place to stay near Yellowstone National Park, don’t look any farther than Red Lodge, Montana.
-Our drive from Billings, Montana, toward the Beartooth Highway, took us through Red Lodge for a one-night stay at a haunted hotel near Yellowstone National Park.
+When looking for a haunted hotel near Yellowstone National Park, don’t look any farther than Red Lodge, Montana.
+Our drive from Billings, Montana, toward the Beartooth Highway, took us through Red Lodge for a one-night stay at a beautifully-haunted hotel near Yellowstone National Park.

 A friend told us about a historic and haunted hotel named, “The Pollard Hotel,” where Buffalo Bill and Calamity Jane had often visited.
 So, of course, we had to stop and investigate a haunted hotel with my last name.